 by lead sexpert – kai

 Antidepressants are used in a variety of medical and psychological situations.
 There wide use is often hotly debated.
 Conditions they might be prescribed for include – major depression, PTSD, anxiety and panic disorders, obsessive compulsive disorder, social phobias, eating disorders, Asperger’s, chronic pain situations, premature ejaculation, irritable bowel syndrome, neuropathic pain, snoring, migraine, ADHD, menstrual pain.
-The science to support antidepressant use for brain chemical imbalance is flawed (not proven) and widely believed amongst the medical and psychological profession (although this is changing see article from Psychology Today here).
+The science to support antidepressant use for brain chemical imbalance is not entirely proven, it is theoretical based and widely believed amongst the medical and psychological profession (although this is changing see article from Psychology Today here).
 The scientific evidence and justification for use of antidepressants in many of these conditions is often poor.
 Studies are of short duration.
 Professor Jon Jureidini from The University of Adelaide tells The Guardian that “it’s more reliably predictable that they’re going to get rid of sexual function than it is that they’re going to get rid of depression.”
 See article here.

 Side effects of antidepressants are often under reported due to the short duration of studies and lack of long term follow up (years) post use.
 It is reported that most people who are prescribed antidepressants will experience one or more sexual side effects.
 Sexual side effects include emotional blunting, lack of sexual desire, decreased sexual arousal, diminished or no genital sensation, decreased vaginal and penile lubrication, erectile difficulty, decreased ejaculatory fluid, difficulty achieving orgasm and blunted orgasm.